-6-Year-Old Zynae Green Suffered Brain Damage After Being Electrocuted By Handrail At MGM Resort, Suit Claims
+Six-Year-Old Zynae Green Suffered Brain Damage After Being Electrocuted By Handrail At MGM Resort, Suit Claims

-Zynae Green had no idea that the handrail she touched at a MGM resort was electrified, and now the parents of the 6-year-old girl say she will never be the same after the massive shock she received.
+Zynae Green had no idea that the handrail she touched at an MGM resort was electrified, and now the parents of the 6-year-old girl said she will never be the same after the massive shock she received.

 Green’s parents have filed a lawsuit against the MGM National Harbor hotel in Oxon Hill, Maryland, claiming that the shock the girl received left her with debilitating brain damage.
 As the New York Post reported, the girl is now unable to walk or talk on her own and doctors believe she will never regain the function she lost.

-The incident took place in June, when the girl reportedly touched a railing near a lit water fountain and was shocked with 120 volts of electricity.
+The incident took place in June when the girl reportedly touched a railing near a lit water fountain and was shocked with 120 volts of electricity.
 It took the girl’s mother and a security guard to pry her from the railing, the lawsuit says, and the girl went into cardiac arrest afterward.
-The jolt of electricity was so strong that the security guard who helped to rescue the girl was also shocked and taken to the hospital with non life-threatening injuries, Fox 5 D.C. reported.
+The jolt of electricity was so strong that the security guard who helped to rescue the girl was also shocked and taken to the hospital with non-life-threatening injuries, Fox 5 D.C. reported.

 Zynae Green was rushed to the hospital afterward, where doctors were able to get her heart started again, but the damage she suffered was severe.
 Green spent two months in the hospital before she was transferred to an acute-care center in Baltimore, the New York Post reported.